DevBoiAgru/Multiplayer-pong-python/README.md

 - Once running, a pygame window should open with a white circle in the middle
 - The game will start when the second client joins the game

+## Controls:
+W for moving the paddle up, S for moving the paddle down

 ## Dependencies
 - Pygame (for the client)